Appendix Carry Like A Pro With This Guide

 And that is exactly why extended-length subcompacts like the Glock 48, Sig P365XL, Hellcat Pro and Taurus G3XL have become a thing.
 The extra barrel length acts as a cantilever, keeping the belly from pushing the grip and back of the slide out too far.

 However, some people will find that some guns are just too big.
 Longslide Glock models (G34, G35) Government 1911s and so on may be too much of a good thing!

 Your mileage may vary.
 A lot of people have found a compact to full-size gun gets better results in terms of concealment, but plenty of people have no issues with a Ruger LCP II, a J-frame or an M&P Shield.

 How To Choose An Appendix Carry Holster

-Will Appendix Carry Work For Me?
+But Is Appendix Carry Going To Work For Me?

 There are some people for whom appendix carry isn't going to work.
 Some people have hip, shoulder or other physical issues that prevent them from successfully being able to appendix carry.